 It doesn’t help that the enemies and stages don’t stand out much, either.
 You’ll rarely face more than one or two baddies at a time and they’re generally unimpressive and easy to dispatch, although they can still get in their share of shots due to the odd hit detection.
 If you’re even in the same postal code as an enemy bullet, kiss your health points goodbye.

 A couple stages are decent.
 I liked Egypt, which features a nice (if all too short) segment on a moving train as well as action both atop and underneath a desert pyramid.
 Most levels, though, are generic and in no way resemble the real world locations they’re named for.
 Show anyone the Australia or Los Angeles stages from this game and see if they can guess what they’re supposed to be.
 I don’t fancy their chances.

 Strider is also no winner in the graphics department.
 Most backgrounds are either a solid color or fairly plain.
-Sprites are not too bad but not very good either and sprite flicker is rife, despite the low enemy count.
+Sprite art is not too bad, but not very good either.
+Flicker is rife, despite the low enemy count.
 On the plus side, the introductory cut scene is marvelous and the character portraits are well drawn.

 At least there’s the score by Harumi Fujita, the one element of Strider that’s unequivocally strong.
 The second you power on the system your ears are graced by one of the best title screen themes ever, perfectly setting the tone for the rest of the session.